top of page

 Due diligence is not a new concept within the European Union.
 Several member states have already implemented their due diligence legislation, paving the way for a harmonized EU-wide approach.

-France pioneering due diligence
+France's pioneering role in due diligence

 In 2017, France took a leading role by enacting Law No. 2017-399, mandating due diligence for parent companies and ordering companies.
 This law applies to French companies with over 5,000 employees and foreign companies with over 10,000 employees in France.
 It requires these companies to establish a due diligence plan to address social and environmental issues related to their activities and those of their subsidiaries and business partners in France and abroad.